jplumail/learning-image-restoration/README.md

 I used the [BSDS300](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/segbench/) image dataset with additive gaussian noise like the authors.

 2 *trained reaction diffusion* (TRD) models were considered like in the paper :
-- TRD with 8 stages, 24 filters of size 5x5
+- TRD with 8 stages, 24 filters of size 5x5 (stored in `models/joint5.pt`)
-- TRD with 8 stages, 48 filters of size 7x7
+- TRD with 8 stages, 48 filters of size 7x7 (stored in `models/joint7.pt`)

 An Adam optimizer was used instead of the L-BFGS algorithm.
 During training, 180x180 patches randomly cropped from training images are fed to the network (GPU memory limitations might force you to reduce the size).